Patellar Tendon Repair

 Disease Overview – Patellar Tendon Rupture

-Patella tendon rupture is the rupture of the tendon that connects the patella (knee cap) to the top portion of the tibia (shin bone).
+Patellar tendon rupture is the rupture of the tendon that connects the patella (kneecap) to the top portion of the tibia (shin bone).
 The patellar tendon works together with the quadriceps muscle and the quadriceps tendon to allow your knee to straighten out.

 When the patellar tendon tears, the patella may lose its anchoring support to the tibia, as a result, when the quadriceps muscle contracts, the patella may move up into the thigh.
 You are unable to straighten your knee and upon standing the knee buckles upon itself.
 In addition to this, you may have pain, swelling, tenderness, a tearing or popping sensation, bruising, and cramping.